LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 For Windows, there is only one option to download the SDK.
 It is a
    self-extracting executable, so you will need to double click it to install.
-For Vista and 7 users, you may need to check your taskbar to see whether the installer is being held up by Microsoft's enhanced security, UAM, that makes sure you really want to install something you downloaded from the internet.
+For Windows 7 users, you may need to check your taskbar to see whether the installer is being held up by Microsoft's enhanced security, UAM, that makes sure you really want to install something you downloaded from the internet.